 The Observer Station consists of a quad processing workstation with two LCD monitors that capture all video streams to storage.
 The system allows real-time coding by the researchers.
 A video feed from the Observer Station to an adjacent classroom is also included in the design.
-The Observer Station employs screen capture software (e.g. Morae) and data analysis tool, which is capable of performing various analyses on the captured data.
-Such analyses includes: behavior coding, reliability testing, summary statistics, interval analysis, duration analysis, pattern analysis, and sequential analysis.
+The Observer Station employs screen capture software (e.g. Morae) and data analysis tool, which allow for performing various analyses on captured data.
+Such analyses includes: behavioral coding, reliability testing, summary statistics, interval analysis, duration analysis, pattern analysis, and sequential analysis.

 The Usability Lab has been designed in a scalable fashion to allow for future expansion.
 It has the space to accommodate research into usability of multi-media, multi-user, multi-location computer systems, and multiple remote monitoring classrooms.
-Additional hardware to support eye-tracking and virtual reality is considered as part of future expansion.
+Additional hardware to support eye-tracking and virtual reality are all under consideration as part of the lab's future expansion.

 Dr. Qiping Zhang